fengwang/MCNN/phase_retrieval/dataset/ReadMe.md

 + Simulated dataset
-    - the simulation program is developed by A. Eljarrat; source code is available at: <https://github.com/AEljarrat/inline_holo>
+    - the simulation program is developed by Alberto; source code is available at: <https://github.com/AEljarrat/inline_holo>
     - simulation example in a jupyter notebook: <https://github.com/AEljarrat/inline_holo/blob/master/Simulated_dataset.ipynb>
     - Feng is responsible for the simulated dataset on request. (very very large dataset)